binaryphile/sales.diditbetter.com/pages/how_it_works.md

 ![]({{urls.media}}/download_button-2.png){: width="152" height="140" style="float:
 right;"}

-## Product and Cart Referrals   {#product-and-cart-referrals}
+## Referrals   {#product-and-cart-referrals}

-Once you\'re set up, the easiest way to send a referral to a lead is to visit a particular product page.
 Your prospects are your prospects and we will not try to contact them directly.
 The only way we would contact them is if they call in to our company to ask questions.
 If they do call in, we will ask if they are working with one of our referral partners to include you in the conversation.

 The easiest way to find a product page is through the product descriptions on our main site at: